mhogg/BMDanalyse/README.md

 * Python Imaging Library (PIL) >= v1.1.6

 **NOTES:**

+1. All these requirements are available within the Enthought Canopy or Anaconda Python distributions
-1. Some issues with Python 2.6 due to pyQtGraph v0.9.7.
+2. Some issues with window zoom when using Python 2.6.
 These will be fixed in the next release of pyQtGraph